Erriez/ErriezMHZ19B/README.md

 **Set automatic calibration**

-Turn automatic calibration  on or off:
+Turn automatic calibration on or off once at startup:

 ```c++
 // Optional: Set automatic calibration on (true) or off (false) once